 Keep your family healthy when temperatures rise by knowing the signs of heat exhaustion and heatstroke.

 Heat exhaustion results from the body overheating after excessive physical activity or exposure to high temperatures (with high humidity levels).
 Infants, children younger than 4 and adults older than 65 are at a higher risk for heat exhaustion.
-Scott Freedman, M.D., medical director of the pediatric emergency department at Shady Grove Adventist Hospital, notes the following symptoms:
+Scott Freedman, M.D., medical director of the pediatric emergency department at Adventist HealthCare Shady Grove Medical Center, notes the following symptoms:

 - Heavy sweating